RTN-078

 Prioritize Risks#

 SLAC is built to high earthquake standards.
 We believe the probability of SLAC going offline for very long periods of time is negligible.
 Area wildfires could result in sitewide power outages up to a few weeks, though S3DF can withstand outages as long as diesel is available to power its generators.
 Loss of irreplaceable data is the highest more-probable risk and is mitigated by keeping multiple copies of that data, including in different facilities.
-The butler and Rucio databases play central roles in data access in the archive.
+The Butler and Rucio databases play central roles in data access in the archive.
 They are particularly important to keep safe.

 Recovery Strategies#